Shiriny24/colossus/docs/source/tutorials.rst

 Tutorials
 =========

-The easiest way to learn how to use colossus is by following the tutorial notebooks.
-Each notebook covers a colossus module.
-The Jupyter notebooks are located in the colossus/tutorials directory.
+The easiest way to learn how to use Colossus is by following the tutorial notebooks.
+You can learn more about Jupyter notebooks on the `Jupyter website <http://jupyter.org/>`_.
-The links below point to the html output of those notebooks:
+The editable notebooks are located in the ``colossus/tutorials`` directory, the links below point to their html output:

 * `Cosmology <_static/tutorial_cosmology.html>`_
 * `LSS: peaks in Gaussian random fields <_static/tutorial_lss_peaks.html>`_